mleo8w/raspberry-pi-k3s-homelab/README.md

 clustering, and IoT edge devices.
 They are built using ARM processors and provide support for numerous input and output devices.

-My cluster is built with three [Raspberry Pi 4 Model B]:
+My cluster is built with 6 [Raspberry Pi 4 Model B] & 6 [Raspberry Pi 5 Model 16GB] :

 - Quad core ARM v8 (64bit) 1.5GHz CPU
-- 8Gb RAM
+- 8Gb RAM or 16Gb RAM
 - 2.45GHz and 5GHz Wi-Fi
 - Bluetooth
 - Gigabit ethernet